Quarantine & Isolation Program

 - Working closely with our partner organizations enables us to continually improve our programs as well as collect meaningful impact and outcome data.

-The 4-CT Cash Aid program is not just one program, it’s a whole new approach to philanthropy.
+The 4-CT Card Direct Cash Assistance initiative is not just one program, it’s a whole new approach to philanthropy.
 Learn more

 Our prepaid debit cards empower the people and organizations that are closest to the community to help Connecticut’s most vulnerable residents relief to achieve a rapid and sustainable recovery from the COVID-19 pandemic.